yusufm/smallfactory/README.md

 ## 🔍 What You Can Do

-- **Inventory Management**: Add, view, update, and delete inventory items with SKU tracking
+- **Inventory Management**: Add, view, update, and delete inventory items with ID tracking
 - **Stock Control**: Adjust inventory quantities for usage and restocking
 - **Data Organization**: Store inventory data in human-readable YAML files
 - **Version Control**: Track all inventory changes using Git
-- **Flexible Fields**: Add custom fields beyond the required sku, name, quantity, and location
+- **Flexible Fields**: Add custom fields beyond the required id, name, quantity, and location
 - **Multiple Output Formats**: View data in human-readable tables, JSON, or YAML formats
 - **Git Integration**: Automatic commits with detailed metadata for inventory changes